 An idyllic meadow

-Clearbrook Farm is a former dairy farm, farmed by Janet Cross and her late husband John.
-Janet set up the burial ground so that she herself could be buried there when the time comes and to know that the land would have a sustainable future, and to help preserve Midford’s idyllic landscape.
+Clearbrook Farm is a former dairy farm, farmed by Janet Cross and her late husband, Jock.
+Janet Cross set up the burial ground so the farm would have a sustainable future, and to help preserve Midford’s idyllic landscape.

 It is tranquil and private.
 An unhurried and gentle place to get away from it all.
 It is somewhere quiet to take one step at a time, close to wildlife, with your memories, throughout the seasons.

 Peace through the changing seasons